 While some people are willing to travel anywhere in the world, many would-be travelers aren’t so willing.
 I’ve always been an adventurous traveler, but the rest of my family doesn’t share my excitement.
 When it comes to traveling, they worry about how difficult it may be to get there and how hard it will be to get around with the language barrier and unfamiliar customs.
 These fears keep them from going anywhere other than Hawaii for vacation.

 Long and tedious flights, language barriers and unfamiliar customs are all legitimate concerns, but there are plenty of locations outside the U.S. where none of these concerns apply.
-I mean, let’s face it, my parents aren’t going to be convinced to travel to far away countries like India or Korea, but I do think they can be convinced to travel outside the country if the location is close to home and easy to navigate.
+I mean, let’s face it, my parents aren’t going to be convinced to travel to far away countries like India or Japan, but I do think they can be convinced to travel outside the country if the location is close to home and easy to navigate.

 If you’re been avoiding vacationing outside the U.S. due to travel fear, consider one of the easy International travel destinations listed here for your next trip.
 And if you’re willing to travel a bit farther than 5-6 hours, a whole other set of possibilities open up for leery travelers like my parents.